grzesiek-galezowski/tdd-ebook/manuscript/220_Designing_for_composabiity_interfaces.md

 # Interfaces

 Some objects are harder to compose with other objects, others are easier.
-Of course, we are striving for the higher composability.
-There are numerous factors influencing this.
+Of course, we are striving for higher composability.
+Numerous factors influence this.
 I already discussed some of them indirectly, so time to sum things up and fill in the gaps.
 This chapter will deal with the role interfaces play in achieving high composability and the next one will deal with the concept of protocols.

 ## Classes vs interfaces

 As we said, a sender is composed with a recipient by obtaining a reference to it.
 Also, we said that we want our senders to be able to send messages to many different recipients.
 This is, of course, done using polymorphism.

 So, one of the questions we have to ask ourselves in our quest for high composability is: on what should a sender depend on to be able to work with as many recipients as possible?
 Should it depend on classes or interfaces?
-In other words, when we plug in an object as a message receipient like this:
+In other words, when we plug in an object as a message recipient like this:

 ```csharp
 public Sender(Recipient recipient)